The Litter Working Group is targeting litter from a catchment wide perspective

 Launch of the Assessment and RMIT Litter Trackers was held in Feb 2021 and attended by City of Melbourne Councillor Rohan Leppert, City West Water General Manager, Richard Smith and Friends of Moonee Ponds Creek's Kaye Oddie, among many others.

 RMIT Litter Tracker data can be found on the RMIT website: www.rmit.edu.au/littertrackers

 - First Litter Working Group Meeting, Jun 2019

 - Catchment-wide Litter Assessment Completed, Jan 2021

 - RMIT Litter Tracker Launch in conjunction with Litter Assessment Launch, Feb 2021

 Litter Working Group members include:

-Rachel Lopes (Chain of Ponds), Lori Arthur & Tammy Sherar (Moreland City Council), Darren Coughlan (Greater Western Water) Kaye Oddie & Carolyn Layton (Friends of Moonee Ponds Creek), Liz Forbes (Kensington Association), Birgit Jordan, Ryan Van den Hove & Naomi Dart (Melbourne Water), Steve Dickson (Melbourne City Council), Rowena Joske (Moonee Valley City Council), and Jason Wells-Lakeland (Hume City Council), Jess Hand (Metro Waste Management Group), Catherine van Wilgenburg (Living Colour Studio)
+Neil Sutton (Chain of Ponds), Lori Arthur & Tammy Sherar (Moreland City Council), Darren Coughlan (Greater Western Water) Kaye Oddie & Carolyn Layton (Friends of Moonee Ponds Creek), Liz Forbes (Kensington Association), Ryan Van den Hove & Naomi Dart (Melbourne Water), Steve Dickson (Melbourne City Council), Rowena Joske (Moonee Valley City Council), and Jason Wells-Lakeland (Hume City Council), Jess Hand (Metro Waste Management Group), Catherine van Wilgenburg (Living Colour Studio)